Changing A Post Author

-To attribute content from removed users to different users, select ‘Attribute all content to:’, choose a new user from the dropdown menu …
+To transfer content from removed users to other users, select ‘Attribute all content to:’, choose a new author from the dropdown menu …

 (WordPress Users – Delete Users screen)

-All post content from a removed user will be reassigned to the selected user …
+All post content from the deleted user will be attributed to your new author …

 (WordPress Users area)

 Congratulations!
-Now you know how to change a WordPress post author.
+Now you know how to change post authors in WordPress.